mathieuprog/tzdb_test/README.md

 |> DateTime.shift_zone(timezone)
 ```

-That's a total of 9,813,504 date times being generated.
+That makes for a total of 9,813,504 date times being generated.

+The date times are written into files which can be compared between the different libraries (using a diff tool) to detect any errors and inconsistencies.